-What does it measure?
 The purpose of the tool is to identify what aspects of environment and policy in the school zone create a safe and appealing walking and biking environment, and what aspects need some improvement.
-Questions address your school's policies and practices around walking and biking, your school property arrival and dismissal procedures, and your school zone's environment.
-You may use this tool to measure progress over time in your Safe Routes to School initiative, including both infrastructure and non-infrastructure changes.
-It does not require in-person observation.
-Results can be used for planning changes to create a more appealing and safer walking and biking environment in the school zone and evaluation of these aspects of the school zone.
+Questions address your school policies and practices around walking and biking, your school property arrival and dismissal procedures, and your school zone's environment.
+You may use this tool to measure progress overtime in your Safe Routes to School initiative, including both and non-infrastructure changes. infrastructure not require in-person observation.
+Results be used forplanning changes to create a more appealing and safer walking and biking environment in the school zone and evaluation of these aspects of the school zone.

-Format: This online tool is designed to be completed from one's desk.
+This online tool is designed to be completed from one's desk.
 The tool allows you to score each environmental structure or policy aspect from ideal practices/conditions (Green) to poor practices/conditions (Red).
-Some of these aspects allow for a middle ground (Yellow) option, and others do not.
-The tool allows you to rate your overall school environment at a green, yellow, or red status depending on the safety of the environment with a maximum score of 42 points.
-Access the online assessment https://apps.health.state.mn.us/redcap/surveys/?s=EE3A7LA8M8.
+Some of these aspects allow for a middle ground (Yellow)option, and others do not.
+The tool allows you to rate your overall school environment at a green, yellow, or red status depending on the safety of the environment with a maximum score of 42 points. the online https:// Access assessment apps.health.state.mn.us/redcap/surveys/?s=EE3A7LA8M8.

 As you answer each question, targeted suggestions for improvement will appear based on your answer.
 You are encouraged to use these suggestions when planning your SRTS initiative.
-At the end of the assessment, you will be able to save and print a copy of your full results along with the targeted suggestions for improvement.
+At the end of the assessment, you will be able to save and print a copy of your final results along with the targeted suggestions for improvement.